-Consider two domestic firms that each receive \$5,000 cash, all of which is ta income.
-Firm Y operates in State Y, which imposes a flat 4 percent tax on business income federal purposes, state income tax payments are deductible in the computation of ta income.
-Both firms face a 39 percent federal tax rate.
-Under these facts, Firms Y a have the following after-tax cash flows:
+Consider two domestic firms that each receive \$5,000 cash, all o income.
+Firm Y operates in State Y, which imposes a flat 4 percent tax o Firm Z operates in State Z, which imposes a flat 10 percent tax on bus federal purposes, state income tax payments are deductible in the com income.8 Both firms face a 39 percent federal tax rate.
+Under these fac have the following after-tax cash flows: